labsyspharm/python-novice-gapminder/_episodes/04-built-in.md

 *   Fix syntax errors by reading the source and runtime errors by tracing execution.

-## The Jupyter Notebook has two ways to get help.

-*   Place the cursor anywhere in the function invocation (i.e., the function name or its parameters), hold down `shift`, and press `tab`.
-*   Or type a function name with a question mark after it.

 ## Every function returns something.

 *   Every function call produces some result.